-- 8 High Pressure steam supply to TG
+- High Pressure steam supply to TG 8

-- a MW stitch to stop HP steam losses if no MW are being produced
+- a MW stitch to stop HP steam losses if no MW are being produced 33

-- 9 Intermediate Pressure steam supply to TG
+- Intermediate Pressure steam supply to TG 9

-- 30 IP steam between TG's units
+- IP steam between TG's units 30

-- Low Pressure steam between TG's units
+- Low Pressure steam between TG's units 31

-- 7 LP steam exported
+- LP steam exported 7

-- 12 condensate
+- condensate 12

-- 32 MegaWatt subtotals to TG's totalizer
+- MegaWatt subtotals to TG's totalizer 32

-- 52 MW total for this TG
+- MW total for this TG 52

-- an IP steam flow controller to keep MW within the generator's capacity
+- an IP steam flow controller to keep MW within the generator's capacity 56

-Figure 4 Representation of a Turbo-Generator in SYNPHONY
+Figure 7 Representation of a Turbo-Generator in SYNPHONY

-- Production rate for a higher-emissions, single absorption sulfuric acid plant was curtailed as expected by voluntarily limiting the two-site SO2 emissions to preexpansion levels.
-With this old plant curtailment, the new sulfuric plant was built with corresponding extra capacity. - I The curtailed, single-absorption sulfuric plant was converted to double-absorption for expansion stage two when the conversion cost was significantly less than the cost of a new plant and excess capacity was built in expansion stage one.
+- Production rate for a higher-emissions, single absorption sulfuric acid plant was curtailed as expected by voluntarily limiting the two-site SO2 emissions to pre-expansion levels.
+With this old plant curtailment, the new sulfuric plant was built with corresponding extra capacity. - !
+The curtailed, single-absorption sulfuric plant was converted to double-absorption for expansion stage two when the conversion cost was significantly less than the cost of a new plant and excess capacity was built in expansion stage one.
 However, few companies would build excess capacity in stage one without a power incentive or strong anticipation of stage two. - !
 By raising the cost of shipping sulfuric acid between sites, the sites could be forced to be self-sufficient in sulfuric production capacity.
-This impacted steam- and power-generation capacities at each site. - I Sufficient changes to the capital or operating costs of new plants at the different sites did change the siting of each new plant - sulfuric or phosphoric acid.
+This impacted steam- and power-generation capacities at each site. - Sufficient changes to the capital or operating costs of new plants at the different sites did change the siting of each new plant - sulfuric or phosphoric acid.
 (This sensitivity was the basis for specifying that the two phosphoric acid expansions be at different sites.
 There is a big cost advantage in using up excess capacities available in other parts of each site needed to support phosphoric acid production.)
 A site difference in incremental labor requirements to operate an incremental sulfuric plant could be made to tip the balance in siting when other factors were relatively balanced.

 - Heat-recovery and power-generation equipment was installed or not installed based on installation cost and the value of the power.
 Installation costs varied because the one anticipated heat-recovery retrofit was cheaper than in a new plant, and an unanticipated retrofit was more expensive than in a new plant.
 The value of power varied because incremental power displaced purchase at one site and added to sales at the other site.
-In Louisiana and until recently, power sales were worth "30%" less than displaced power purchase. - In Conclusion, the prototype selected the best site for required new phosphoric and sulfuric acids production capacities and selected, sited, and sized the optional heat-recovery and power-generation facilities.
-Its capability was demonstrated by duplicating and expanding an industrial case study delivering nutrients to crops will lead to the best economic, environmental and sustainable development solutions for agricultural chemicals rather than focusing on the products themselves.
+In Louisiana and until recently, power sales were worth "30%" less than displaced power purchase. - In conclusion, the prototype selected the best site for required new phosphoric and sulfuric acids production capacities and selected, sited, and sized the optional heat-recovery and power-generation facilities.
+Its capability was demonstrated by duplicating and expanding an industrial case study